Provable Differentially Private Computation of the Cross-Attention Mechanism: Related Works

-Differential privacy (DP) is a flourishing and powerful technique that has enormous applications in the topic of private machine learning.
-In the era of Large Generative Models (LGMs), there are three primary approaches to ensuring privacy: (1) during the pre-training stage: to protect training data \cite{acg+16,phk+23}, (2) during the adaptation stage: to protect target data \cite{bepp22, samb24, llb+24, ynb+21,ltlh21,ssc+22}, (3) during the inference stage: to protect user/system prompts \cite{ew24} and RAG data~\cite{lpp+20}.

-To protect training data, DP-SGD \cite{acg+16} uses DP optimizer to ensure data privacy, severing as the traditional baseline method.
-Recently, numerous works have aimed to improve this method by integrating DP in both the pre-training and fine-tuning stages of LGMs \cite{ynb+21,ltlh21,gaw+22,bepp22,ssc+22,mjw+22,samb24,zsz+24,llb+24}.
-To protect user/system prompts, \cite{ew24} provides a survey on both DP and non-DP methods.
-In the use of LGMs, prompting methods almost become a standard way for inference~\cite{sib+24}.
-Given the billions of prompt interactions daily, ensuring privacy is essential~\cite{myh+23}.
+\paragraph{Differential Privacy in Data Structure and Attention.} Differential privacy (DP) is a flourishing and powerful technique that has enormous applications in the topic of private machine learning.
+In the era of Large Generative Models (LGMs), there are three primary approaches to ensuring privacy: (1) during the pre-training stage: to protect training data \citep{acg+16,phk+23}, (2) during the adaptation stage: to protect target data \citep{bepp22, samb24, llb+24, ynb+21,ltlh21,ssc+22,hyh+24}, (3) during the inference stage: to protect user/system prompts \citep{myh+23,ew24}, RAG data~\citep{lpp+20}, and style images~\cite{pci+24}.
+To protect training data, DP-SGD \citep{acg+16} uses DP optimizer to ensure data privacy, serving as the traditional baseline method.
+Recently, numerous works have aimed to improve this method by integrating DP in both the pre-training and fine-tuning stages of LGMs \citep{ynb+21,ltlh21,gaw+22,bepp22,ssc+22,mjw+22,samb24,llb+24}.
+However, DP-SGD confines differential privacy to the optimizer.
+In contrast, we propose a novel approach that integrates DP directly into the attention mechanism, supported by strong theoretical analysis and guarantees.
+Given the resource-intensive nature of training LGMs, our technique offers a practical alternative for models trained with standard SGD, which lack inherent privacy guarantees.
+In such cases, applying DP-SGD would require retraining the models, which is computationally expensive, whereas our method avoids this additional cost.